Rob--W/cookie-manager/README.md

 Install from: https://addons.mozilla.org/en-US/firefox/addon/a-cookie-manager

 ### All versions

+No known bugs or limitations.

+### Version 58 and earlier
 The cookies API in Firefox has several bugs that makes it unsuitable for modifying (private) cookies.
 In these cases, after a prompt, the extension will work around the bugs by initiating a request to the sites of the cookies, and